Skip to main content

 Log.d("Sendrealm", diagnostics.toString())

-• subscribed: should be true unless the user opted out.
+• Subscribed state unless the user opted out.

 Troubleshooting